Zyrafau/Microcontrollers/README.md

 1. Akcelerometr

-This STM32 NUCLEO-F303RE with KA-Nucleo-Multisensor project displays data measured in three dimentions by built-in accelerometer sensor on 4×7 segment display and transmits it using UART.
+This STM32 NUCLEO-F303RE with KA-Nucleo-Multisensor project receives SPI's data measured in three dimentions by built-in accelerometer sensor, displays it on 4 digit 7 segment LED display and transmits it using UART.

 2. RGB